nagi49000/neo4j_play/README.md

 ```
 a neo4j server will be available, with an empty database, with default auth.

-Once the server is up, you can navigate to the neo4j browser on http://localhost:7474/browser/ from your favourite web browser.
-From there, you can connect to the default database with username "neo4j" and password "neo4j".
-The browser will ask you to change password (the docker-compose environment assumes this will be "neo").

 To import the twitter friends data, one can exec into the running shell
 ```
 docker exec -it neo4j_play_neo4j_1 /bin/bash